freebasic/fbfrog/readme.txt

 To do:

 Bugs:
+* C parser needs to verify #directives, since they can be inserted by "to c" -replacements, which aren't verified by the CPP
 * in winapi, there is a case where an auto-generated tagid conflicts with a real typedef, which is errornously renamed.
 Luckily fbc detects this problem easily (recursive UDT).